 Autumn is also the best time to buy a boat

-This might sound counter intuitive, but the end of the season is a great time to buy a boat (see Buying a boat: first-time buyers’ guide).
+This might sound counter intuitive, but the end of the season is a great time to buy a boat.
 Given that most used boats need some changes to suit the needs of their new owners, buying in the autumn means you get to use the boat and find out what does and doesn’t work in good time to make any modifications for the following season.
 It’s a big contrast to buying a boat in the spring, when suppliers and marine traders such as engineers, riggers and sailmakers will already be working flat out for existing customers.